OxSnosh/St8Kraft/docs/index.md

 function settings(address _countryMinter, address _treasury, address _wonders1, address _wonders2, address _wonders3, address _infrastructure, address _forces, address _fighters, address _navy, address _resources) public
 ```

+_this function is only callable from the contact owner
+this function will be called right after contract deployment to set contract pointers_

 ### settings2

 ```solidity
 function settings2(address _improvements1, address _improvements2, address _missiles, address _wonders4, address _infrastructure) public
 ```

+_this function is only callable from the contact owner
+this function will be called right after contract deployment to set contract pointers_

 ### updateCountryMinter